 Today we want to share with you 3 best way to carry things on a bike safely!

-By far the safest way to carry is by installing a quality pannier rack.
+By far the safest way to carry is by installing quality bike panniers.
 Racks are fixed onto the frame over the wheels, allowing you to attach crates, boxes, or panniers, or to strap items down to the rack itself.
 You can get one at most bike shops.

 There are two basic types of racks: Front and Rear racks which can be fully-supported or semi-supported, depending on the type of bike you have.

 The choice of which type of rack you choose is a personal preference.

 - Fully-Supported - Choose for heavy loads, long distances or heavy use situations when you don't need to remove all the time.